benchopt/benchopt/doc/how.rst

 You can define your custom solver.

-Example of hand written solver
+Example of hand written and parametrized solver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Using a hand written solver: